rurban/perl-compiler/ramblings/blogs-optimizing-3.md

-With the size declaration you can omit the `av_fetch()` call and undef check ("autovivification"), with the type `num` you do not need to get to the `SvNVX` of the array element, the value is stored directly, and the type also guarantees that there is no magic to be checked.
-So `AvARRAY(PL_curpad[6])[0]` returns a double.
+With the size declaration you can omit the `av_fetch()` call and undef check ("autovivification"), with the type `num` you do not need to get to the `SvNV` of the array element, the value is stored directly, and the type also guarantees that there is no magic to be checked.
+So `AvARRAY(PL_curpad[6])[0]` would return a double.

 And the stack handling (PUSH, PUSH, POP, POP) can also be optimized away, since the ops are inlined already.
 That would get us close to an optimizing compiler as with Haskell, Lua, PyPy or LISP.
 Not close to Go or Java, as their languages are stricter.

-I tried a simple B::CC AELEMFAST optimization together with "no autovificication" which does not yet eliminate superfluous PUSH/POP pairs but could be applied for typed arrays and leads to another 2x times win.
+I tried a simple B::CC AELEMFAST optimization together with "no autovivification" which does not yet eliminate superfluous PUSH/POP pairs but could be applied for typed arrays and leads to another 2x times win.

-2.80s down to 1.67s on a slower PC with N=50000.
+2.80s down to 1.67s on a slower PC with N=50,000.

-Compiled to:
+Compiled to *(perlcc /2a)*:

     PUSHs(AvARRAY(PL_curpad[6])[0]));
     PUSHs(AvARRAY(PL_curpad[6])[1]));